 COMMUNITY SERVICES BLOCK GRANT PROGRAM

-CSBG receives funds from the U.S. Department of Health and Human Services (USHHS) for CSBG-eligible entities and activities that support the intent of the CSBG Act.
-TDHCA provides administrative support funds to Community Action Agencies (CAAs)
+CSBG receives funds from the U.S. Department of Health and Human Services (USHHS) for CSBG-eligible entities and activities that support the intent of the CSBG

 ESG funds help organizations that provide services to homeless persons.